AADavin/Zombi/README.md

 Writen by Adrián A. Davín

-Using ideas, suggestions and comments coming from: Théo Tricou, Thibault Latrille, Nicolas Lartillot, Vincent Daubin, Damiene de Vienne, Eric Tannier and Gergely J. Szollosi
+Using ideas, suggestions and comments coming from: Théo Tricou, Thibault Latrille, Nicolas Lartillot, Vincent Daubin, Damien de Vienne, Eric Tannier and Gergely J. Szollosi

 Please, if you have any doubts or need a hand, **just contact me here: aaredav@gmail.com**